erik-404err/snapdrop-tray/README.md

 ## Installation:

-Linux only, for now:
-Take a look at the [releases](https://github.com/erik-404err/snapdrop-tray/releases).
+Take a look at the [releases](https://github.com/erik-404err/snapdrop-tray/releases).(Linux .deb and Win .exe)

-Currently theres only a Linux .deb that can't be installed on MacOs or Windows.
-Im working on building the app for thoose platforms too.

-Until then you can try to launch the sourcecode.
+If you want this app on MacOS you can eigth wait till I figured out how to build electronjs for it, or launch the sourcecode.

 Clone this repository, `npm install electron path mime-types electron-store`, move the '/images' folder one directory up (working on a fix) and then run `npm start`.

 ## How to use it?

-Once you ran `npm start` you should see a Tray icon on the bottom right.
-When clicking on it, you should see a Menu constaining:
+Once you started the app (or ran `npm start` on MacOS) you should see a Tray icon on the bottom right (or under `^` on Windows).
+When right-clicking on it, you should see a Menu constaining:

 - __Settings__   >
 - __Send Files__ >